florian-huber/data_science_course/book/03_data_science_ethics_society.md

 # Data Science, Ethics, and Society

-In an increasingly data-driven world, the role of data science extends beyond pure analysis and prediction.
-The use of data and algorithms is intimately entwined with ethical considerations and societal implications.
+In an increasingly data-driven world, the role of data science extends far beyond pure analysis and prediction.
+The data we collect, the models we build, and the decisions we support are all connected to ethical questions and broader societal consequences.
 The power of data science to influence and shape our world is vast, and, as the Spider-Man quote goes: *"with great power comes great responsibility"* ([see wikipedia](https://en.wikipedia.org/wiki/With_great_power_comes_great_responsibility)).

-It is very easy to agree on the necessity of ethical considerations in cases that directly touch life and death questions, such as the use of algorithms for medical diagnosis or autonomous transport.
-But ethics is not just about immediate life and death situations.
-In fact, most data science tasks bring ethical questions and societal implications, be it analyzing online user behavior, studying internal corporate processes, evaluating political campaigns, or communicating scientific content — all tasks that are more and more relying on data science techniques (to name just a few).
+It is easy to recognize the importance of ethics in situations that directly involve life-and-death decisions, such as medical diagnosis or autonomous driving.
+But ethical issues arise much earlier and much more often than that.
+They appear whenever data is collected, categorized, analyzed, and used to influence people or institutions.
+This includes, for example, analyzing online behavior, evaluating job applicants, studying internal company processes, optimizing political campaigns, allocating public resources, or communicating scientific findings.

+A useful starting point is this: data science is never only technical.
+It always involves choices.
+What data should be collected?
+Which patterns matter?
+Which outcomes should be optimized?
+Who benefits from a system, and who might be harmed by it?
+Who is responsible when something goes wrong?

+In this sense, ethical reflection in data science often revolves around a few central questions:

+* **Privacy and consent**: What data is collected, and did people meaningfully agree to its use?
+* **Fairness and discrimination**: Are some groups systematically disadvantaged?
+* **Transparency and explainability**: Can people understand how decisions are made?
+* **Accountability**: Who is responsible for the consequences of a model or system?
+* **Human oversight**: When should humans remain in control of important decisions?
+* **Societal impact**: How do data-driven systems shape institutions, behavior, and power?

-Let's start with something that might at first appear to come with rather little ethical difficulties: Advertisement!
+Let us begin with a case that might at first seem rather harmless: advertising.
-After all, what does it really matter if you propose a website user a red or a green pair of shoes?
+After all, what does it really matter if you propose a website user a red or a green pair of shoes, right?

-## Let's look at some examples!
+## Let's look at some examples

 ### Targeted Advertisement - good, bad, neutral?

 Even before the digital revolution, targeted advertising was a commonly used strategy.
-Businesses would use basic demographic information, such as age, gender, and location, to tailor their messages to specific audiences.
-However, with the advent of the internet and the surge in digital data, the face of targeted advertising has transformed completely.
-Today's targeted ads are not just influenced by basic personal features, but are significantly shaped by individual online behaviors, including search histories, website visits, and social media interactions {numref}`fig_advertise01`.
-This evolution has ushered in a new era of personalized advertising, elevating its precision and relevance to unprecedented levels.
+Companies used general demographic information such as age, gender, and location to tailor their messages to different audiences.
+But with the rise of the internet and digital platforms, targeted advertising has changed fundamentally.
+Today, ads are often shaped not only by broad demographic categories, but also by detailed behavioral data: search histories, clicks, purchases, browsing patterns, location histories, and social media activity {numref}`fig_advertise01`.